HWTeng-Teaching/202402-Financial-Econometrics/HW_ch08.28/HW_ch08.28.d,e.md

 **Question:**\
 Assume the multiplicative heteroskedasticity model $exp(α_1 + α_2X_2 + α_3X_3)$.
 Obtain FGLS
 estimates with conventional and robust standard errors.
-Are the FGLS estimates closer to the true parameter values than the GLS or OLS estimates?
+Are the FGLS estimates closer to the true parameter values than the GLS estimates?
 Which set of standard errors should be used?

 **Solution:**